robbiem8910/academic_website/_pages/cv.md

 Education
 ======
-* PhD in Economics of Education, University College London (UCL), 2026 (expected)
+* **PhD in Economics of Education**, University College London (UCL), 2026 (expected)

-**Thesis:** The Impacts of Novel Upper Secondary Vocational Qualifications in the UK and English and Maths Resits
+    Thesis: _The Impacts of Novel Upper Secondary Vocational Qualifications in the UK and English and Maths Resits_
-* MMS in Economics (first class honours), University of Waikato, 2023
+* **MMS in Economics** (first class honours), University of Waikato, 2023

-**Thesis** Pro-environmental behaviour change for nature: Empirical and theoretical evidence from a field experiment in Aotearoa New Zealand
+   Thesis: _Pro-environmental behaviour change for nature: Empirical and theoretical evidence from a field experiment in Aotearoa New Zealand_
-* BBus in Economics and Chemistry, University of Waikato, 2021
+* **BBus in Economics and Chemistry**, University of Waikato, 2021

 Work experience
 ======